itsjordanmuller/2023-javascript-sandbox/README.md

 ![Fetch Error Handling - Console Image](https://github.com/itsjordanmuller/2023-javascript-sandbox/blob/main/10-fetch-and-async-await/05-fetch-error-handling/05-fetch-error-handling-console.png)

+This exercise explores error handling in JavaScript using the Fetch API, which is crucial for robust web applications.
+It demonstrates how to handle different types of errors that may occur during network requests, including HTTP errors (like 404 or 500 status codes) and network failures.

+#### HTML Structure
+- The `index.html` file includes a basic HTML setup with a title and a script tag linking to the `script.js` file.
+This structure is sufficient for running and testing the JavaScript code.

+#### JavaScript Error Handling Mechanisms
+- In `script.js`, various scenarios are simulated to demonstrate how to handle errors in fetch requests.

+  ##### Handling HTTP Status Errors:
+  - **404 (Not Found) and 500 (Server Error)**: The script makes a fetch request to `https://httpstat.us/500`, which simulates a server error.
+The response status is checked, and custom error messages are thrown based on the status code.
+For example, if the status is 404, it throws a "Not Found Error", and for a 500 status, it throws a "Server Error".
+  - **General Error Handling**: An additional condition checks for any non-200 status codes and throws a "Request Failed" error.
+This is a more general approach to handling unsuccessful responses.
+  - The script also includes commented-out examples for a successful request (`https://httpstat.us/200`) and for using `response.ok` to check if the response was successful.

+  ##### Handling Network Errors:
+  - **Network Failure**: A simulated network error is commented out in the script, where an invalid URL is used (`https:/hello123.net`).
+This type of error typically results in a `TypeError` with a message like "Failed to Fetch".
+  - The `.catch()` block is designed to handle these errors by logging them to the console.

+#### Error Logging
+- In both scenarios (HTTP status errors and network errors), the `.catch()` block is used to catch and log errors.
+This is an essential part of error handling, as it allows developers to see what went wrong and possibly inform users about the issue.

+#### Key Concepts
+- **Error Propagation**: The use of `throw new Error()` in the `.then()` block for HTTP errors allows the error to be propagated to the `.catch()` block.
+- **Network vs HTTP Errors**: The script differentiates between network failures and HTTP status errors, demonstrating how to handle each type separately.
+- **Response Properties**: The script uses `response.status`, `response.ok`, and `response.statusText` to assess the nature of the response and decide on the error handling strategy.

+This exercise is a practical demonstration of implementing error handling in web applications using the Fetch API.
+It emphasizes the importance of robust error handling mechanisms for creating reliable and user-friendly web applications.

 ![Random User Generator Project - Fetch Error Handling - Console Image 1](https://github.com/itsjordanmuller/2023-javascript-sandbox/blob/main/10-fetch-and-async-await/05-fetch-error-handling/05-random-user-error-handling-console-1.png)

 ![Random User Generator Project - Fetch Error Handling - Console Image 2](https://github.com/itsjordanmuller/2023-javascript-sandbox/blob/main/10-fetch-and-async-await/05-fetch-error-handling/05-random-user-error-handling-console-2.png)

+This project enhances the Random User Generator application with error handling capabilities, making it more robust and user-friendly.
+It uses the Fetch API to retrieve user data from an external source and displays it on the webpage, implementing error handling to manage failed requests gracefully.

+#### HTML Structure
+- The `index.html` file sets up the webpage with a simple layout, including a button to generate random user data and a section to display the user information.
+- The page uses Tailwind CSS for styling, ensuring a modern and responsive design.

+#### JavaScript Functionality
+- `script.js` contains the core logic of the application.
+It fetches user data from the `randomuser.me` API and handles both successful and failed requests.

+##### Key Functions:
+1. **fetchUser**: Initiates the fetch request to the API.
+It shows a loading spinner while the request is being processed.
+2. **Error Handling**: If the fetch request fails (e.g., due to an incorrect URL or server issues), the function catches the error and displays a user-friendly message in the user display area.
+3. **displayUser**: On a successful fetch, this function updates the webpage with the user's information, including name, email, phone, location, and age.
+4. **Spinner Functions**: `showSpinner` and `hideSpinner` control the visibility of the loading spinner, providing visual feedback during data loading.

+#### CSS Styling
+- `spinner.css` provides custom styling for the spinner animation, creating an engaging visual effect during data loading.
+- The spinner is designed to be a circular loader with keyframe animations for a smooth rotating effect.

+#### Event Listeners
+- An event listener is attached to the "Generate User" button to trigger the `fetchUser` function when clicked.
+- The `fetchUser` function is also called on page load to display a user immediately.

+#### Error Display
+- In case of an error, the application displays a red-colored error message, ensuring the user is informed about any issues during data retrieval.

+This project is an excellent example of implementing error handling in web applications.
+It demonstrates the importance of providing feedback to users during asynchronous operations and gracefully handling errors to improve the overall user experience.
+The combination of Fetch API, modern JavaScript practices, and CSS animations makes it a valuable learning tool for web development.

 ### [F. Async Await](https://github.com/itsjordanmuller/2023-javascript-sandbox/tree/main/10-fetch-and-async-await/06-async-await)